zeroc-ice/ice/cpp/install/vc71/doc/README.txt

 --------------------------

 This release requires Visual Studio .NET 2003 build 3088 or later.
-For C# or VB the release requires .NET 1.1, build 4322 or later.
+For C# or VB, the release requires Visual Studio .NET 2005 or later or Visual C# Express Version 8.0.50727.42 or later, and .NET 2.0, build 502727 or later.

 Setting up Visual Studio .NET for C++